Meaning of Obligation: Types, and Examples

 Political obligation is the obligation that everyone has towards their political views.
 In other words, a person is free to determine his political choice because every political choice is not connected to the applicable law.

-See also difference between chicken stock and chicken broth
+See also difference between butter chicken and chicken tikka masala

 Although it is not connected with legal regulations, but political obligations can be considered as one of the requirements of the society in complying with the legal regulations already applicable in a country.
 One of the examples of political obligations in Indonesia is participating in election activities.